scikit-hep/awkward/docs-sphinx/user-guide/how-to-convert-arrow.md

 pyarrow.feather.write_feather(pa_table, "/tmp/example.feather")
 ```

-But when reading them back, we can just pass the Arrow Table to [ak.from_arrow](https://awkward-array.readthedocs.io/en/latest/_auto/ak.from_arrow.html).
+But when reading them back, we can just pass the Arrow Table to {func}`ak.from_arrow`.

 ```{code-cell} ipython3
 from_feather = pyarrow.feather.read_table("/tmp/example.feather")